HL7/crmi-ig/input/pages/artifact-terminology-service.md

     14. SHOULD support the `expansion` parameter (defined in the [crmi-valueset-expand](OperationDefinition-ValueSet-expand.html))
     15. SHOULD support the `includeDraft` parameter (defined in the [crmi-valueset-expand](OperationDefinition-ValueSet-expand.html))

-### Quality Programs (Artifact Collections)
+### Artifact Collections

-1. SHALL Represent basic quality program release information, as specified by the [CRMIQualityProgram](StructureDefinition-quality-program-crmi.html) profile, which includes identifier, title, type, date, useContext, effectivePeriod, measure, library, and terminology references
+1. SHALL Represent basic artifact collection release information, as specified by the [CRMIArtifactCollection](StructureDefinition-artifact-collection-crmi.html) profile, which includes identifier, title, type, date, useContext, effectivePeriod, and terminology references

-2. For published quality programs, SHALL represent publishable quality program information as specified by the [CRMIPublishableLibrary](StructureDefinition-publishable-library-crmi.html) profile.
+2. For published artifact collection, SHALL represent publishable artifact collection information as specified by the [CRMIPublishableLibrary](StructureDefinition-publishable-library-crmi.html) profile.

-3. SHALL support Quality Program (Library) read, by the server-defined id for the quality program library
+3. SHALL support Library read, by the server-defined id for the library

-4. SHALL support Quality Program (Library) searches by:
+4. SHALL support Library searches by:
-    1. url: Returning all versions of the quality program matching that url
+    1. url: Returning all versions of the library matching that url
-    2. version: Returning the quality program matching that version (can appear only in combination with a url search)
+    2. version: Returning the library matching that version (can appear only in combination with a url search)
-    3. identifier: Returning any quality program matching the identifier
+    3. identifier: Returning any library matching the identifier
-    4. name: Returning any quality program matching the name, according to the string-matching semantics in FHIR
+    4. name: Returning any library matching the name, according to the string-matching semantics in FHIR
-    5. title: Returning any quality program matching the title, according to the string-matching semantics in FHIR
+    5. title: Returning any library matching the title, according to the string-matching semantics in FHIR
-    6. status: Returning quality programs that match the given status
+    6. status: Returning libraries that match the given status
-    7. description: Returning any quality programs matching the search description, according to string-matching semantics in FHIR
+    7. description: Returning any libraries matching the search description, according to string-matching semantics in FHIR
-    8. composed-of: Returning any quality program that includes the given measure canonical or quality program version manifest or release
+    8. composed-of: Returning any library that includes the given measure canonical or quality program version manifest or release
-    9. depends-on: Returning any quality program that references the given code system or value set canonical
+    9. depends-on: Returning any library that references the given code system or value set canonical
-    10. part-of: Returning any version manifest or release that is part of the given quality program
+    10. part-of: Returning any version manifest or release that is part of the given library

 4. SHALL support specifying expansion rules for the following $expand parameters
     1. SHALL support the activeOnly parameter